Dunkin' Donuts Interview Questions

 Can you tell us about your previous work experience?

-• You want to relate how your previous work experience to the crew member position.
-For example, if you have customer service experience tell them about it.
-If you have experience building websites you can leave that out.
+• You want to relate your previous work experience to the crew member position.
+For example, if you have customer service experience, tell them about it.
+If you have experience building websites, you can leave that out.

-• If this is your first job tell them you have been focusing on school and now you are anxious to prove yourself in the workforce.
+• If this is your first job, tell them you have been focusing on school and are anxious to prove yourself in the workforce.

-Why do want to be a crew member?
+Why do you want to be a crew member?

-• I enjoy working with customers and would prefer to work in a fast-paced environment.
+• I enjoy working with customers and prefer working in a fast-paced environment.

 Why should I hire you?

-For this question, you want to reread the job description and the key skills they are looking for.
-After having a second look at the job description below is what I found:
+For this question, you want to reread the job description and the key skills they seek.
+After having a second look at the job description, below is what I found:

 • Crew Members are responsible for delivering great guest experiences (skill communication)